-All the Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149 (6) of the Companies Act 2013 and Regulation16 of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.
-In theopinion of the Board they fulfil theconditions of independence as specified in the Companies Act 2013 and the Rules madethere under and are independent of the management.
+All the Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149 (6) of the Companies Act 2013 and Regulation16 of SEBI (LODR Regulations) 2015.
+In the opinion of the Board they fulfil theconditions of independence as specified in the Companies Act 2013 and the Rules madethere under and are independent of the management.

 Apart from above there has been no change in Directors and Key Managerial Personnel.